- Parents in "borderline" families often see their role as highly important, yet resent it and believe their kids block their personal fulfillment.

 Invalidating someone else is not merely disagreeing with something that the other person says.
 It is a process in which individuals communicate to another that the opinions and emotions of the target are invalid, irrational, selfish, uncaring, stupid, most likely insane, and wrong, wrong, wrong.
 Invalidaters let it be known directly or indirectly that their target's views and feelings do not count for anything to anybody at any time or in any way.
 In some families, the invalidation becomes extreme, leading to physical abuse and even murder.
 However, invalidation can also be accomplished by verbal manipulations that invalidate in ways both subtle and confusing.

 Spoilers never become independent of their parents because they never really function as competent adults.
 This allows the parents to remain obsessed with the child, as seems to be their fervent desire.
-At the same time, the outrageous and scandalous behavior of the child gives the parents a much needed excuse to vent their often unacknowledged hostility at their offspring.
+At the same time, the outrageous and scandalous behavior of the child gives the parents a much-needed excuse to vent their often unacknowledged hostility toward their offspring.

 The spoiler role is difficult to maintain, so the child needs to continually practice it with other people.
 The usual candidates for them to practice on are lovers, spouses, and of course therapists.
 No one else will continue to put up with them.